TinaCEN/Soulnote-Journal/README.md

 Soulnote is an AI‑powered emotional journaling tool.
 It analyzes emotions from voice or text, generates artistic visual posters, and writes short philosophical reflections related to what you feel.

+Team：3YT
+Numbers:
+Cen Sitian-25052928g:
+(Planning) proposes requirements and the framework. & (Delivery) integrates all outputs and completes project closure.
+Peng Quanyi-25069109g
+(Implementation) codes according to the design and requirements.
+MA Huanyu Noel-25058293g
+(Design) designs the interface based on requirements.
+LI Yi-25049079g
+ (Validation) tests the finished product and creates demo materials.

 ## Modes

 - Experience mode (recommended): Uses a built‑in shared DeepSeek API key so you can try real AI analysis immediately.